The Strategic Detour

 The Bigger Picture

 This season wasn’t about taking shortcuts.
 It was about proving readiness — on paper and in performance.
-Ashton’s decision to bet on the NorAm Tour wasn’t a gamble.
+Ashton’s decision to bet on the FIS NorAm Tour wasn’t a gamble.
 It was a strategy.

-He didn’t just show up.
-He showed why he belongs.
+He didn’t just show up... he showed why he belongs.